Rabbi Frand on Parshas Vayakhel-Pekudei

 yet it comes back, renewed and refreshed.
 Our righteous women symbolize

 this power of renewal in the Jewish people.
 Therefore it was only right

 that the women be given Rosh Chodesh as their own private holiday.

 This write-up was adapted from the hashkafa portion of Rabbi Yissocher

 Frand's Commuter Chavrusah Torah Tape series on the weekly Torah portion.

-The complete list of halachic topics covered in this series for Parshas
+The complete list of halachic topics covered in the most recent series for

 Also Available: Mesorah / Artscroll has published a collection of Rabbi Frand's essays.
 The book is entitled: